Muqtada al-Sadr: 2021–present

-On 13 June 2022, 73 MPs from Sadr’s bloc resigned from parliament amid the 2022 Iraqi political crisis.
+After 2021 Iraqi parliamentary election Sadrist bloc finished first with 73 seats, resulting in 2022 Iraqi political crisis.
+Sadr amassed majority in parliament that included Kurdish KDP and Sunni Progress Party and Azem Alliance.
+The majority excluded pro-Iran Coordination Framework.
+After that, Supreme Court of Iraq ruled that parliament requires 2/3 quorum to elect the President, allowing Coordination Framework to block the process.
+In protest, on 13 June 2022, 73 MPs from Sadr's bloc resigned from parliament.
+As a result, the Coordination Framework bloc, an alliance of Iran-backed parties led by Nouri al-Maliki, grew to 130 seats.

+Followers of al-Sadr stormed Iraqi parliament on 27 July, and again on 30 July.
+On August 29 Sadr's supporters stormed the Republican Palace in the Green Zone, 30 of them were killed in the clashes.

 On 29 August 2022, Sadr announced his retirement from Iraq politics and the closure of most of his offices and institutions.

 In May 2024, Sadr called for the closure of the US embassy in Baghdad following Israeli airstrikes on the Tel al-Sultan refugee camp in Gaza.

 On 5 December 2024, Sadr posted a message on Twitter urging "Iraq's government, people, parties, militias and security forces" not to intervene in Syria amid the collapse of government forces due to a rebel offensive launched in late November.